prabha-lead/docs-for-best-practicing-tools/code-convention/basic-code-convention.md

 ## Folder name

-Folder names should be in snake case, all small case and words separated by `-`
+Folder names should be in kebab case, all small case and words separated by `-`

 <span style="color:red">Don't:</span>